W. Lindsay Wheeler

 (1.16)"...for in him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or principalities or authorities, ALL things were created through him and for him."

 The Universe or Cosmos was created through Wisdom.
 This Wisdom is what built the Cosmos.
 Embedded in nature is reason.
-The Doric Greeks saw this and labeled it 'Logos'.
+The Doric Greeks saw this and labelled it 'Logos'.

 "...observing that wisdom belongs in the strict sense to God alone, and for that reason not wishing to be called a wise man, but simply a friend or lover of wisdom. ...philosophy is nothing other than wisdom itself so far as it is accessible to human nature."